FlowTestAI/FlowTest/CONTRIBUTING.md

 Please make a manual, functional test of your changes.

-If your change should appear in the changelog, i.e. it changes some behavior of either the CLI or the outputted application, it must be captured by `changeset` which is done by running
+If your change should appear in the changelog, i.e. it changes some behavior of either the CLI or the outputted elctron application, it must be captured by `changeset`.
+If this does not apply to your contribution skip to the pr creation step.

+Run the changeset:

 ```bash
 pnpm changeset